Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 CategoryExample documentsSignificance

-Right to work evidenceCopies of manual checks (clear, dated, signed); Home Office online check profile pages (share-code results with date/time); IDSP reports for British/Irish passport holders; any Positive Verification Notices (PVNs) from ECS with validity dates.Proves statutory excuse existed at start date and, if applicable, at follow-up.
+Right to work evidenceCopies of manual checks (clear, dated, signed); Home Office online check profile pages (share-code results with date and time); IDSP reports for British or Irish passport holders; any Positive Verification Notices from the Employer Checking Service with validity dates.Proves a statutory excuse existed at the start date and, where applicable, at follow-up.

-Employment recordsOffer letter, contract, job description/SOC mapping if sponsored, start date confirmation, rota/timesheets, payroll records, location assignments.Confirms who was employed, when, where and in what role.
+Employment recordsOffer letter, contract, job description, start date confirmation, rota or timesheets, payroll records, and work location assignments.Confirms who was employed, when, where and in what role.

-Recruitment fileApplication/CV, interview notes, agency introductions, onboarding checklist, screenshots of ATS entries.Shows hiring pathway and who performed checks.
+Recruitment fileApplication or CV, interview notes, agency introductions, onboarding checklist, screenshots of applicant tracking system entries.Shows the hiring pathway and who performed checks.

-Mitigation evidenceSelf-report Unique Reference Number (URN) and submission; Information Request response bundle with timestamp (within 10 days); cooperation log; remediation steps taken post-visit.Supports £5,000 self-report and £5,000 active cooperation reductions; shows effective practices.
+Mitigation evidenceSelf-report Unique Reference Number and submission; Information Request response bundle with timestamp; cooperation log; remediation steps taken following the visit.Supports £5,000 self-report and £5,000 active cooperation reductions and evidences effective practices.

-Policies & trainingRight to work policy; training materials and attendance logs; visa-expiry tracking procedure; audit schedules and findings; escalation flow.Demonstrates effective systems that can justify a Warning Notice on a first breach.
+Policies and trainingRight to work policy; training materials and attendance logs; visa-expiry tracking procedure; audit schedules and findings.Demonstrates effective systems that can justify a Warning Notice on a first breach.

-Agency/third-party labourSupply contracts with RTW clauses and audit rights; supplier RTW evidence samples; site access logs; statements of who is the employer.Addresses end-user liability and evidences oversight of supplied workers.
+Agency or third-party labourSupply contracts with right to work clauses and audit rights; supplier right to work evidence samples; site access logs; statements confirming who is the employer.Addresses end-user liability and evidences oversight of supplied workers.

-Home Office correspondenceReferral Notice, Information Request, Civil Penalty Notice, statement of case, emails/letters, courier receipts, call notes.Sets the breach identification date, deadlines and factual basis for challenge.
+Home Office correspondenceReferral Notice, Information Request, Civil Penalty Notice, statement of case, emails or letters, courier receipts and call notes.Sets the breach identification date, deadlines and factual basis for challenge.

-Calculation checkInternal worksheet testing first vs repeat breach, lookback period, mitigation credits, and fast-payment eligibility; copies of any prior penalties or warnings.Verifies the amount and supports “penalty too high” objections.
+Calculation checkInternal worksheet testing first or repeat breach status, lookback period, mitigation credits and fast-payment eligibility, plus copies of any prior penalties or warnings.Verifies the amount and supports objections that the penalty is too high.

-Payment & financeProof of payment (if paying) or instalment plan agreement; bank confirmations; ledger entries; insurance notifications.Protects fast-payment reduction and evidences compliance with terms.
+Payment and financeProof of payment or instalment plan agreement, bank confirmations, ledger entries and insurance notifications.Protects fast-payment reduction and evidences compliance with payment terms.

-Governance & remediationBoard or compliance committee minutes, corrective action plans, post-incident training logs, updated policies with version control.Shows prompt remediation and improved controls ahead of follow-up visits.
+Governance and remediationBoard or compliance committee minutes, corrective action plans, post-incident training logs and updated policies with version control.Shows prompt remediation and improved controls ahead of follow-up visits.

-Data & privacyGDPR lawful-basis note for processing/copying documents; redaction protocol for submissions.Ensures disclosure is compliant while providing sufficient evidence.
+Data and privacyGDPR lawful-basis note for processing and copying documents, plus redaction protocol for submissions.Ensures disclosure is compliant while providing sufficient evidence.

 5. Plan for next steps

 A Civil Penalty Notice is not the end of the process but the start of a short window to limit impact.
-Fast, accurate assessment and evidence-based decisions can reduce exposure and show regulators that your systems are being corrected, which can prove as valuable as the financial outcome itself.
+Fast, accurate assessment and evidence-based decisions can reduce exposure and show regulators that systems are being corrected.

 DavidsonMorris Strategic Insight

-It may be hard to believe but the fine can often be the smallest problem.
-A civil penalty notice can quickly and easily snowball into sponsor licence action, reputational damage, operational disruption and loss of personnel.
-Directors can also face personal scrutiny and future restrictions if enforcement escalates to criminal or regulatory action.
+The fine is often only part of the problem.
+A civil penalty notice can quickly escalate into sponsor licence action, reputational damage and operational disruption.
+Directors may also face personal scrutiny and future restrictions if enforcement escalates into criminal or regulatory action.

 Section E: Avoiding Civil Penalty Notices

 Avoiding civil penalties is about designing systems that remove discretion and error from the right to work process.
-Prevention is cheaper than cure, and the Home Office expects employers to demonstrate not just that checks are carried out, but that they are integrated into day-to-day recruitment and HR controls.
+Prevention is cheaper than cure, and the Home Office expects employers to demonstrate not just that checks are carried out, but that they are embedded into day-to-day recruitment and HR controls.
 The statutory excuse exists to protect employers who can show that prescribed checks were completed correctly and on time.
-The strongest protection comes from embedding those checks as routine practice.
+The strongest protection comes from making those checks routine and traceable.

-This is all against the backdrop of increasing Home Office enforcement activity, making an even stronger case for proactive compliance.
+This operates against a backdrop of increasing Home Office enforcement activity, which reinforces the case for proactive compliance.

 QuarterPeriod coveredNumber of civil penalties issuedTotal value (£ million)